akruszewski/gibl/manuscript/chapter4.md

 3
 ```

-However, we still haven't used the transaction values in our procedure.
-Let's extend our scripting language with a few more commands:
+However, we still haven't used the transaction values in the procedure.
+Let's extend the scripting language with a few more commands:

 ```racket
 ...